-The upgrade process to Windows 10 Creators Update v 1703 went smoothly, but I noticed one thing.
+The upgrade process for Windows 10 Creators Update v 1703 went smoothly, but I noticed one thing.
 There were no Shutdown, Restart, Sleep, Hibernate options in the Power Options menu.
 In short, the Power Options had gone missing!
 Clicking on the icon displayed There are currently no power options available message.

 The WinX Menu offered only the Sign out option.

 If Power Options are missing from the Start Menu after upgrading to Windows 10 Creators Update, here are a few things you need to check up on to fix the problem.

 Type gpedit.msc in Start search and hit Enter to open the Group Policy Editor.
 Navigate to the following settings and double-click on it to open its configuration box:

 User Configuration > Administrative Templates > Start Menu and Taskbar

 Double-click on Remove and prevent access to the Shut Down, Restart, Sleep, and Hibernate commands.